Note

 - Shared libraries: Store common libraries or binaries accessed by multiple applications.

-This YAML example creates a persistent volume claim for shared configuration storage and a deployment that mounts this storage across multiple pod replicas:
+This YAML example creates a persistent volume claim for shared configuration storage and a deployment that mounts this storage across multiple pod replicas.
+This example uses the SMB protocol and works on both Linux and Windows node pools:

 apiVersion: v1